top of page

 "MacArthur Bridge, St. Louis"

 The MacArthur Bridge was opened for vehicle and rail traffic in 1917.
 The upper, auto deck is long gone and it handles only rail traffic now.
-I compressed the view to capture the hectic I-44 traffic passing over Chouteau Avenue, while the magnificent old bridge watches it all serenely from above.
+This view is compressed to capture the hectic I-44 traffic passing over Chouteau Avenue, while the magnificent old bridge watches it all serenely from above.

 "Freight Train Passing Sloss Furnaces"